Our apartment building is leaking. What are our responsibilities as a board?

 In a co-op, the insurance company will often claim the board doesn't have to repair an apartment interior that is not original to the building.

-“We’ve seen cases of apartments going unrepaired for years even after the board has notice of uninhabitable water damage but the cost of delaying repairs only increases the cost of those repairs and the shareholder’s damages,” Brandt says.
+“We’ve seen cases of apartments going unrepaired for years even after the board has received notice of uninhabitable water damage but the cost of delaying repairs only increases the cost of those repairs and the shareholder’s damages,” Wagner says.

-When a board delays repairs and flood remediation, Brandt says the numbers get totally disproportionate and out of control.
+When a board delays repairs and flood remediation, Wagner says the numbers can get totally disproportionate and out of control.

 “It often comes down to a disagreement over a portion of the repair costs.
 In addition, co-ops have historically underestimated their repair obligations with these kinds of claims saying the shareholder is responsible for all interior repairs, but that is false,” he says.

-Brandt says insurance companies have reduced additional living expense benefits for homeowners who are displaced due to apartment damage.
+Insurance companies have reduced additional living expense benefits for owners who are displaced due to apartment damage.
 That coverage is often now capped at 40 percent of personal property contents so a $100,000 coverage would give a maximum of $40,000.

-“That doesn’t go very far if you are a family and you have to move to a hotel,” he says.
-A board could find themselves picking up the bill, if it does not act promptly and prudently.
+“That doesn’t go very far if you are a family and you have to move to a hotel in New York City,” he says.
+If the board doesn’t act promptly, they could find themselves picking up the bill.

-To avoid litigation over water damage, your board needs to be willing and financially prepared to make structural repairs to the building without kicking the can down the road, says Brandt.
-Roof replacements are a good example of capital investments that will make a board less vulnerable to water damage disputes.
+To avoid litigation over water damage, your board needs to be willing and financially prepared to make structural repairs to the building without kicking the can down the road, Wagner says.
+Roof replacements are a good example of capital investments that make a board less vulnerable to water damage disputes.